Check in/out: For 7 night packages check in is Saturday @ 5pm, Check out is Saturday @ 10am.

 Phone (U.S. #) 254-247-1430

-2) Rental cars are available through National, Advantage etc. (adventuresome & approx. $100/day plus fuel, taxes etc.).
-Processing time at the airport rental counters is about an hour on a good day.
+2) Rental cars are available through National, Advantage etc. (adventuresome & approx. $60-100/day plus VERY EXPENSIVE INSURANCE. fuel, taxes etc.).
+And CR law requires insurance, even if the agency doesn't offer it to you.
+Processing time at the airport rental counters takes about an hour on a good day.

 3) Helicopter rental is available for about $2100; ask Carolina for the current rates.
 Flight time is about 18 minutes to Los Suenos.

 Getting around the resort & town: The surfing town of Jaco is seven miles from the resort ($30 cab ride round trip).
 Our Suzuki Gran Vitara is a very handy option.
-It seats up to seven plus some gear.
-We make it available to guests for $500/week plus the fuel you use.
+We named her "NEMO".
+She ain't pretty but she's reliable and fun to drive.
+NEMO seats up to seven plus some gear.
+We make her available to guests for $500/week plus the fuel you use.
 Compared to renting a golf cart and paying for taxis to town, the Suzuki is less expensive and much more comfortable.
-(The car is in the carport at the condo, Carolina has the keys).
+(NEMO lives in the carport at the condo, Carolina has the keys).
 Select this option on your reservation agreement.
 (Requires damage protection insurance below).

 Damage Deposit Options:

-You have three options for making the damage deposit:
+You have two options for making the damage deposit:

-2. You may send a cashiers' check for the required amount.
+1. You may send a cashiers' check for the required amount. ($1500 for the condo).

-3. You may pay a 1-time fee of $99 for Damage Protection Insurance that covers any damage to the condo and the car up to $5,000.
-(Let me know via email if you want this option and I'll send you an email to purchase directly from CSA Travel).
-The insurance policy is required if using the automobile.
+2. You may pay a 1-time fee of $99 for Damage Protection Insurance that covers any damage to the condo and the car up to $3,000.

 Keys: Carolina will give you 2 sets of keys for the condo.
 Each set has 2 keys, 1 for the front door, 1 for the walkway gate which leads from the southwest end of the Colina complex to the Marina drive (along the small creek).
 FYI: Don’t lose the keys.
 If you do, security measures dictate we have to change the locks.
 And it’s not cheap.
 Parts, labor for all are $190.